-- Fitnessless Coevolution evolved the winner of the Ant Wars GECCO'08 contest - Two-player partially observable game - Agents (ants) see only a 5x5 fragment of the toroidal 11x11 board - The goal: collect more food pellets than the opponent (pellet locations are random). - Strategy representation: stateful GP program (maintains intra-game memory)
+- FC: Pick k individuals at random.
+Run a SET on them and return the winner. - Evolved the winner of the Ant Wars GECCO'08 contest - Two-player partially observable game - Agents (ants) see only a 5x5 fragment of the toroidal 11x11 board - The goal: collect more food pellets than the opponent.